 Johanne Hague is a Partner at the firm and currently heads the firm’s Tax practice.
 She was admitted by the Law Society of England and Wales as a solicitor of England and Wales in September 2007, after completing her Diploma in Legal Practice Course at BPP Law School in London and her training contract.
 She was called to the Bar of England and Wales in November 2016 and to the Bar of Mauritius in September 2017.
 Johanne holds an LLB in English and French Law, having graduated with first class honours at King’s College London.
-She also holds a “Maîtrise en droits français et anglais” (Mention Bien) from the Université of Paris 1, Panthéon-Sorbonne.
+She also holds a “Maîtrise en droits français et anglais” (Mention Bien) from the Université de Paris I, Panthéon-Sorbonne.

-In addition to her broad tax expertise, Johanne has developed extensive experience in FATCA and CRS legislation in Mauritius and regularly delivers public seminars and bespoke client trainings on CRS and FATCA.
-Johanne routinely advises major local banks in Mauritius and other financial services operators on the application and implementation of the legislation.
-She is also a guest lecturer at the International Bureau of Fiscal Documentation (headquartered in Amsterdam) and is a member of the executive committee of the Mauritius branch of the International Fiscal Association.
+In addition to her broad tax expertise, Johanne has developed extensive experience in FATCA and CRS legislation in Mauritius and regularly delivers public seminars and bespoke client trainings on automatic exchange of information in tax matters.
+Johanne routinely advises major local banks in Mauritius and other financial services operators on the application and implementation of the legislation and has spoken at international tax conferences on CRS issues.